 Coproduction: Kunstenfestivaldesarts, Decoratelier Jozef Wouters, Damaged Goods

 Building Out Loud is a form of improvised construction in which sketching, making, expressing and speaking take place simultaneously.
 More than a name for a specific project, it is a common theme that includes various projects and spaces.

-In addition to their own work and projects, Decoratelier Jozef Wouters creates scenographies in collaboration with various artists and makers.
+In addition to their own work and projects, Decoratelier Jozef Wouters creates scenographies in collaboration with various artists, makers and organisations.